zio/zio-http/docs/concepts/endpoint.md

   }
 ```

-Here, the `auth` middleware ensures that only authenticated users can access the `getUser` endpoint.
+Here, the `auth` middleware ensu authenticated users can access the `getUser` endpoint.

 ### Endpoint Implementation